suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.USE.PARSE: Simple Parsing {#req-use-parse}

-The structure of the manifest MUST be simple to parse, without need for a general-purpose parser.
+The structure of the manifest MUST be simple to parse.

 Satisfies: [USER_STORY.MFST.PARSE](#user-story-mfst-parse)